The Titan Missile Museum

 The launch control room is in the control center inside the Titan Missile silo.

-The museum contains an above-ground visitors center and three below-ground portions of the facility.
-The below-ground parts of the museum are intact with each chamber’s original equipment on display for the visitors.
+The museum contains an above-ground visitors center and three below-ground facility portions.
+The below-ground parts of the museum are intact, and each chamber’s original equipment is on display for visitors.

 Our visit

-We enjoyed our visit to the Titan Missile Museum and learning about the history of the program.
-There is an advanced tour that someday I would like to take.
+We enjoyed visiting the Titan Missile Museum and learning about the program’s history.
+There is an advanced tour that I would like to take someday.
 The advanced tour explores nearly every corner of the missile silo and complex.

 Video